eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ## Overview

-Try EOS in [DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) if you do not want to install EOS binaries or have other types of installation restrictions.
-This approach, powered by Docker, provides developers with a personal container for the EOS blockchain management, smart contract development, and testing purposes.
+[DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) provides developers with a personal container for EOS blockchain management, smart contract development, and testing purposes.

 In this guide you will learn to use DUNE for basic smart contract development.
 You will learn to:
-* Launch a local EOS blockchain consisting of a single node
+* Launch a local EOS blockchain made of a single node
-* Create test accounts for smart contract deployment and use
+* Create a test account for smart contract deployment
-* Develop and deploy the Hello World contract locally
+* Develop and deploy a "Hello World" contract locally
+* Test your "Hello World" contract by sending actions
-* Test your Hello World contract and get table information
+* Add state to your contract and get table contents

 Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.